 - If a student/staff/faculty tests positive for COVID-19, they should follow directions given to them by public health officials.
-WSU Spokane Environmental Health and Safety (EH&S) is cooperating with the Spokane Regional Health District (SRHD) and has the authority to act as an SRHD representative for conducting contact tracing.
+Jason Sampson of WSU Environmental Health and Safety (EH&S) is cooperating with the Spokane Regional Health District (SRHD) and has the authority to act as an SRHD representative for conducting contact tracing.
 Students/employees/faculty are encouraged to contact EH&S directly when they receive a positive COVID-19 test so EH&S can conduct a contact tracing interview with them.
 The quicker that interviews are conducted and contacts are advised to quarantine the more effective contact tracing is.

 - If an employee discloses their positive result with a faculty member, the information will be forwarded to EH&S. Names of employees will be kept confidential.

 - EH&S works with members of SRHD to confirm positive test results as applicable and appropriate.